 "This book provides far more than an effective overview of the history, current status, and future of capital punishment in America; it supplies excerpts of the words of the justices themselves to make these judicial opinions readily accessible and understandable to general audiences.
 As a result, readers can see what the justices had to say for themselves regarding more than 30 important cases involving the death penalty—without relying on any intermediary interpretations of their statements."

 This issues-based reference set on education in the United States tackles broad, contentious topics that have prompted debate and discussion within the education community.

 The volumes focus on pre-school through secondary education and explore prominent and perennially important debates.
 Topics for the ten volumes are: Alternative Schooling & School Choice, Curriculum & Instruction, Diversity in Schools, Religion in Schools, School Discipline & Safety, School Finance, School Governance, School Law, Standards & Accountability in Schools, and Technology in Schools.

-The Dictionary of Literary Biography Complete Online provides authoritative information while placing writers in the larger perspective of literary history.
+The Dictionary of Literary Biography Complete Online from Gale Literature provides authoritative information while placing writers in the larger perspective of literary history.
 Signed essays written by scholars provide essential context for understanding the careers and writings of more than 12,000 authors from all time periods and from all parts of the world.

 "This growing subscription package contains a large selection of multidisciplinary eBook titles representing a broad range of academic subject matter."
 Subjects covered include business, education, literary criticism, philosophy, political science, religion, engineering, and others.
 New titles are added monthly.